sofiabarragan/website/content/project/bayes_cap/index.md

 # Subway Accessibility

 New York City is the most populous city in the US with [more than 8.8 million people](https://en.wikipedia.org/wiki/New_York_City).
 To support the daily commutes of its residents, NYC also built the New York City Subway, the oldest, longest, and currently busiest subway system in the US, averaging [approximately 5.6 million daily rides on weekdays and a combined 5.7 million rides each weekend](https://en.wikipedia.org/wiki/New_York_City_Subway).

-Compared to other US cities where automobiles are the most popular mode of transportation (ahem, Minneapolis), NYC only has about 32% of the population who choose to commute by cars, thanks to its efficient and far-reaching transit system, whereas most metro areas in the US have [more than 70% of the population](https://en.wikipedia.org/wiki/Modal_share) who chose to commute by cars.
+Compared to other US cities where automobiles are the most popular mode of transportation (ahem, Minneapolis), only 32% of NYC's population chooses to commute by cars.
+NYC's far-reaching transit system is then unique, given that [more than 70% of the population](https://en.wikipedia.org/wiki/Modal_share) commute by cars in other metropolitan areas.

 Despite having the most extensive transit network in the entire US, NYC is still lacking in terms of transit accessibility for some neighborhoods.
 The general consensus in academia is that residents who walk more than 0.5 miles to get to reliable transit are considered lacking transportation access, or residing in a transportation desert.
 For our research, we adopted this concept to study these gaps in transportation access.
 Specifically, we attempt to identify and study "Subway Deserts".